Automatic differentiation for performing the Cauchy-Kovalevskaya procedure in Lax-Wendroff type discretizations: Approximate Lax-Wendroff procedure and automatic differentiation

 The temporal derivatives of the flux are given by Faà di Bruno's formula~\cite{faadibruno1857}

 where $\Pi$ is the set of all partitions of the set $\{1, \ldots, m\}$, $|\pi|$ is the number of blocks in the partition $\pi$, and $|B|$ is the number of elements in the block $B$.
-The first works using LW methods~\cite{Qiu2003,Qiu2005b} employ~\eqref{eq:faa}.
+The first works using LW methods~\cite{Qiu2003,Qiu2005b} employ~\eqref{eq:faa} with analytically (manually) computed derivatives of the flux function.
 Later, the \textit{approximate LW procedure} was introduced in~\cite{Zorio2017,Burger2017} using FD approximations.
-The appropriate FD formula has to be used depending on the desired order for accuracy.
+The appropriate FD formula has to be used depending on the desired order of accuracy.
 For fourth-order accuracy,~\cite{Zorio2017,Burger2017} used the FD approximations

 As noted in~\cite{Zorio2017,Burger2017},~\eqref{eq:faa} requires the explicit computation of analytical Jacobians of the flux function which are different for different fluxes.
 This is not the case with the approximate LW procedure as it only requires evaluations of the flux functions (e.g., as in~\eqref{eq:alw}).
 Consequently, it was also shown in~\cite{Burger2017} that the approximate LW procedure is faster than using~\eqref{eq:faa}.
-In this work, we propose to use (forward-mode) AD to compute the temporal derivatives of the flux function.
-A good introduction to AD can be found in~\cite{andreas2008}.
-For this work, we understand AD to be a technique to compute directional derivatives without explicitly constructing the Jacobian tensor.
-By being Jacobian free, the AD approach does not suffer from the performance issues of using~\eqref{eq:faa} described in~\cite{Zorio2017,Burger2017}.
+In this work, we propose to use automatic differentiation (AD) to compute the temporal derivatives of the flux function.
+A basic introduction to AD is given in Appendix~\ref{sec:ad.appendix}.
+The reader is referred to~\cite{andreas2008} for a comprehensive overview.
+Following the discussion in Appendix~\ref{sec:ad.appendix}, for this work, we understand AD to be a technique to compute directional derivatives without explicitly constructing the Jacobian tensor during the process.
+By being Jacobian free, the AD approach for computing the temporal derivatives of the flux does not suffer from the performance issues of using~\eqref{eq:faa} described in~\cite{Zorio2017,Burger2017}.
 Since the first-order flux derivative can be computed as $\vf^{(1)} = \pf'(\uu) \vu^{(1)}$, it can be computed by AD as it is the derivative of $\pf$ in the direction of $\vu^{(1)}$.
+For higher-order derivatives, we use a recursive approach, that is inspired by the nested approach in~\cite{Siskind2008} and related to the recursive approach in~\cite{Szirmay-Kalos_2021}.

-For higher-order derivatives, the same approach can be applied recursively, as we now describe.
-To compute the flux derivative of order $i$, we define \textit{derivative bundles}
+To compute the flux derivative of order $m$, we define \textit{derivative bundles} which are collections of the solution and its temporal derivatives up to order $m$: